 Contextualization: We at our school still believe the parent is the strongest

 influence in the children’s lives.
-Parents help not only emotionally, but in
+Parents help not only emotionally but in

 determining what is taught at home.
 They join their children in study groups at

 school and in outside activities as coaches.
 Some parents even mentor other